 The Bank supported a major restructuring of one of North-Europe's leading commercial refrigeration companies, Huurre Group Oy (HQ in Finland) to strengthen the Group's financial position in the current challenging economical climate.
-As a result of this, the equity ratio of the Group has been substantially improved.
-Simultaneously, the loan facilities have been extended, having now a maturity of three years securing the Group's financing to mid 2012.
-Following the restructuring, the Bank now owns 100% of the Group's equity.
+As a result of this, the equity ratio of the Group substantially improved.
+Simultaneously, the loan facilities were extended, having a maturity of three years secured the Group's financing to mid 2012.
+Following the restructuring, the Bank owns 100% of the Group's equity.
 For the restructuring, PwC participated in the valuation and regarding business sensitivity study.
 Deloitte advised on tax and structuring and Olswang and Borenius gave advice on legal issues and documentation.